 While maintaining the character of the existing front facade and Dublin streetscape, the internal spaces were reconfigured to create large, open plan spaces.

-A two storey extension pushes out from the rear of the house, accommodating a double bedroom and spacious kitchen living dining area which stretches into the garden.
+A two storey extension pushes out from the rear of the house, accommodating a double bedroom on top and spacious kitchen living dining area which stretches into the garden.
 A series of roof lights with sculpted plaster downstand bulkheads flood the wall and space with light throughout the day, creating a warm, bright family area.

 Garden view